Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 #### Map

-The map function is strange at first.
+The *map* function is strange at first.
 It seems less powerful than a `for` and yet it is one of the most widely used FP primitive.
 It applies on a list an iteratee function (pure of course) that transform each item into something else.
 The output list is kept in the same order.

-With Map, again, you will improve your code readability:
+With *map*, again, you will improve your code readability:
-- like with filter, no index error is possible.
+- like with *filter*, no index error is possible.
-- like with filter, nothing should have been mutated.
+- like with *filter*, nothing should have been mutated.
 - you know that the size and order of your list are the same.
 - the API of the iteratee will determine what will be the type of your output list.